luisfnqoliveira/cs447-1/syllabus.md

 ## Conduct Policy

+No harassment of any kind is allowed.
+No jokes or comments about sex, gender, race, ethnicity, or religion will be tolerated in any classroom setting.
+This includes lectures, recitations, and any online space established for the course.
+Please refer to the [Title IX Office](https://www.titleix.pitt.edu/) for more policy information any contact information in case of any discrimination or harassment.

 ## Late/Early Policy

 * **Illness and other compelling reasons**: A late assignment (exam or project) with a valid excuse according to University rules, such as an extended illness or hospitalization, will be accepted up to one week late without a penalty.
 Arrangements must be made in advance when possible; written documentation of the compelling reason must be provided.